ILLGrenoble/cameo/mkdocs/docs/installation.md

 ### From the packages

-Debian packages are provided in the [releases](https://github.com/ILLGrenoble/cameo/releases) page.
+#### Linux

-If you can install them, it is the recommended installation.
+Debian packages can be generated and if you can get them, it is the recommended installation.
 If you cannot then you have to manually compile the components.

+#### Windows

+You can execute the *msi* installer provided in the [releases](https://github.com/ILLGrenoble/cameo/releases) page.

 ### Compile the components